 If a review identifies any issues with a report, such as information that needs to be expanded or findings that need to be modified, investigators will look to collect new evidence or conduct additional examination and analysis of existing evidence.

-To check factual accuracy and ensure natural justice, Directly Involved Parties (DIPs) are given the opportunity to comment on the final report before it is approved to ensure their input has been accurately reflected.
+To check factual accuracy and ensure natural justice, Directly Involved Parties (DIPs) are given the opportunity to comment on the final report before it is approved to ensure their input to the investigation has been accurately reflected.

-This process is consistent with international transport safety investigation conventions, including those published by the International Civil Aviation Organization, International Maritime Organization as well as the Transport Safety Investigation Act 2003.
-DIPs are provided from five to 28 days to provide their comment and present evidence in support of their comments.
+The external review process is consistent with international transport safety investigation conventions, including those published by the International Civil Aviation Organization, International Maritime Organization as well as the Transport Safety Investigation Act 2003.
+DIPs are provided from five to 28 working days to provide their comment and present evidence in support of their comments.
 This timeframe can be extended to allow DIPs based overseas to provide comment.

-Following the DIPs process, the report is approved by management before being sent to the ATSB Commission for final approval.
+Following the external review process, the report is approved by management before being sent to the ATSB Commission for final approval.
 Once approved, the final report is prepared for publication and dissemination and released to DIPs prior to its public release.

-Once an ATSB report is approved, it is prepared for its public release and approved safety issues and recommendations are formally communicated to the relevant parties.
-The report is then released publicly on the ATSB website and communicated on social media channels.
+Once an ATSB report is approved, it is prepared for public release and approved safety issues and recommendations are formally communicated to the relevant parties.
+The report is then released publicly on the ATSB website and shared on social media, to ATSB subscribers via email and with the media.
 The progress of safety action to address ATSB recommendations is tracked and communicated, on an ongoing basis, via the ATSB website.